 "The Apostrophe Protection Society."

 They all set down the torches that had proven their cannibalism, setting the grass below into a high, impossible blaze of fire.
-I pointed cautiously towards the ground, a bit nervous of the consequences of this situation.
-They didn't seem to notice, though, and threw a crown of laurel leaves at my head.
-Somehow, it managed to latch onto my now greenish hair, making me resemble a tree even more than I did before, considering that at this point, I was a tree nymph.
+I pointed cautiously towards the ground, a bit nervous of the possible consequences of this situation.
+They didn't seem to notice and instead threw a laurel crown at my head.
+Somehow it managed to latch onto my now greenish hair, making me resemble a tree even more than I did before.
+Which is rather tree-like, considering that I was a tree nymph in the first place.

-One of the trees, who I think was that annoying one who sang red-balloon poetry, ripped a blade of flaming grass out of the ground (I winced; it must have been so painful for the grass) by mysterious means, and threw it at Lincoln's former log cabin, setting it on fire and burning it to a crisp.
+One of the trees, who I think was the insulting one who sang red-balloon poetry, ripped a blade of flaming grass out of the ground (I winced; it must have been so painful for the grass) by mysterious means and threw it at Lincoln's former log cabin, setting it on fire and burning it to a crisp.

 "I thought you were part of the union!" the irritating tree cried.

 "I thought you didn't support the killing of humans and torture of their possessions!"
 I shrieked

 "I never said anything about possessions, silly tree-nymph-girl!"

 This is why Icringe at the sight of a weeping willow to this day.